siderolabs/extensions/README.md

 The following restrictions are applied to the contents of the `rootfs` of the system extension:

-- no symlinks, no hardlinks
+- no hardlinks
 - no special files (FIFOs, devices, etc.)
 - no world-writeable files or directories
-- no empty directories

 Any paths in the `rootfs` should be contained within the following hierarchies:

 - `/etc/cri/conf.d/`
 - `/lib/firmware/`
+- `/usr/etc/udev/rules.d`
 - `/usr/local/`